Charlie May Simon

 Charlie May (Hogue) Simon (1897-1977) had a challenging life, having experienced poverty, young widowhood, and issues in her marriages.
 Read more about her here: https://encyclopediaofarkansas.net.
-She is now known as a children’s book author who is the namesake of a literary award that honors books selected by the votes of Arkansas children at https://ualrexhibits.org/simon/virtual-exhibit/reexamined/.
+She is now known as a children’s book author who is the namesake of a literary award that honors books selected by the votes of Arkansas children.

 Charlie May Simon’s third husband (she was widowed and divorced before marrying a third time), John Gould Fletcher, was an established writer before meeting Charlie May Simon.
-In their 14-year marriage, his career took priority.
-However, Simon’s legacy has lasted longer than she probably would have imagined through the annual children’s writing competition in her name.
+In their 14-year marriage, his career took priority, though they each continued writing.
+Simon’s legacy, however, has lasted longer than she may have imagined through the annual statewide children’s writing competition in her name.
 She also outlived John Gould Fletcher by 27 years.

-The John Gould Fletcher Library is the fourth stop on our Arkansas Trail!
+The John Gould Fletcher Library is the third stop on our Arkansas Author Adventures Trail.